gmavkitx/springcloud/service-provider/README.md

-provider demo for the project of cloud-king
+provider demo for the project of springcloud